Tkocz/Sap6-Game/README.md

 1. Clone this repository:
    `git clone https://github.com/philiparvidsson/Sap6-Game`
 2. Browse to the directory using File Explorer.
-3. Double click the file `Sap6-Game.sln` to load the solution in Visual Studio.
+3. Double click the file named `Sap6-Game.sln` to load the solution in Visual Studio.
 4. Hit the F5 key to build and run the game.

 ## Development team